dchen327/dchen327.github.io/books.md

 44. A Promised Land - Barack Obama
 45. Digital Minimalism: Choosing a Focused Life in a Noisy World - Cal Newport
 46. Why Fish Don't Exist: A Story of Loss, Love, and the Hidden Order of Life - Lulu Miller
+47. Fooled by Randomness: The Hidden Role of Chance in Life and in the Markets - Nassim Nicholas Taleb

 <h1 id="Stanford-AI" style="font-size: 3em; text-align: center">Fiction</h1>

 1. Fahrenheit 451 - Ray Bradbury
 2. 2001: A Space Odyssey - Arthur C. Clarke
 3. The Martian - Andy Weir
 4. Neuromancer - William Gibson
 5. Lord of the Flies - William Golding
 6. The War of the Worlds - H.G.
 Wells
 7. The Time Machine - H.G.
 Wells
 8. The Alchemist - Paulo Coelho
 9. The Hitchhiker's Guide to the Galaxy - Douglas Adams
 10. The Martian Chronicles - Ray Bradbury
 11. **Ready Player One - Ernest Cline**
 12. A Wrinkle in Time - Madeleine L'Engle
 13. All the Light We Cannot See - Anthony Doerr
 14. **The Ballad of Songbirds and Snakes - Suzanne Collins**
 15. The Great Gatsby - F. Scott Fitzgerald
-16. *The Namesake - Jhumpa Lahiri*
+16. _The Namesake - Jhumpa Lahiri_
-17. *Ready Player Two - Ernest Cline*
+17. _Ready Player Two - Ernest Cline_
-18. *Station Eleven - Emily St. John Mandel*
+18. _Station Eleven - Emily St. John Mandel_